Here2ServeU/aws-blue_green-deployment/README.md

 ----
 ## Prerequisites

-AWS Account: Ensure you have access to AWS.
+- AWS Account: Ensure you have access to AWS.

-AWS CLI Installed: Download and configure the AWS CLI (AWS CLI Installation Guide).
+- AWS CLI Installed: Download and configure the AWS CLI (AWS CLI Installation Guide).

-Domain Name: You need a domain (e.g., t2s-services.com) and set it up in Route 53 (optional for custom domain).
+- Domain Name: You need a domain (e.g., t2s-services.com) and set it up in Route 53 (optional for custom domain).

-IAM Permissions: Ensure your user has permissions to manage S3, CloudFront, and Route 53.
+- IAM Permissions: Ensure your user has permission to manage S3, CloudFront, and Route 53.

 ----
 ## Use Cases

-Zero Downtime Deployments: Deploy updates without affecting live traffic.
+- Zero Downtime Deployments: Deploy updates without affecting live traffic.

-Testing and Validation: Test updates in the Green environment before switching traffic.
+- Testing and Validation: Test updates in the Green environment before switching traffic.

-Rollback Capability: Quickly revert to the Blue environment if issues arise.
+- Rollback Capability: Quickly revert to the Blue environment if issues arise.

-High Availability: Ensure website availability during updates.
+- High Availability: Ensure website availability during updates.

 ----
 ## Step-by-Step Guide